mch/vibes/investments/prd.md

      - Other fields (Price, Average Cost, Unrealized gains, etc.)

 2. **Configuration File (TOML)**: Defines target portfolio allocation
+   - By default, looks for `config.toml` in the same directory as the input file
+   - Can be overridden with `--config` argument
+   - Program exits with error if config file is not found
    - Mutual fund identifiers
    - Target percentage allocation for each fund
    - Example format: